thiagobrs/courses-projects/README.md

 # courses-projects
-Projects developed for courses I took in the past few years.
+Projects developed for other courses I took in the past few years.